-To combat unsustainable and increasing medical costs for American families, businesses, and our government, Congress and the Administration reformed our nation’s health insurance system to make high-quality care more accessible and affordable.
+To combat unsustainable and increasing medical costs for American families, businesses, and our government, the 111th Congress and the Obama Administration reformed our nation’s health insurance system to make high-quality care more accessible and affordable.

-The Affordable Care Act, signed into law in 2010, is helping New York by:
+The Affordable Care Act (ACA), is helping New York by:

 - Protecting against unreasonable insurance rate increases, lifetime limits on coverage, and denials of care to children because of pre-existing conditions;